OS2mo/os2mo/README.md

 Note that the `Employee` key must always be present in the conversion file.

-Here the `Employee` class is specified to take the class `ramodels.mo.employee.Employee` when creating or updating a OS2mo object, and to take the class `user` when creating or updating an LDAP object.
+Here the `Employee` class is specified to take the class `ramodels.mo.employee.Employee` when creating or updating an OS2mo object, and to take the class `user` when creating or updating an LDAP object.
 If the LDAP schema uses a different class for the employee object, specify that class here.